cyberdojo-ai/oracle/README.md

 # Local Installation

-To lunch oracle, you will need to use docker compose.
+To lunch oracle locally, you will need to use docker compose.
 Execute the following command:

 ```bash
 docker compose up -d